nothingislost/obsidian-dynamic-highlights/README.md

-## Obsidian Highlight Current Word
+## Dynamic Highlights

 An Obsidian plugin that dynamically highlights text based on selection or search query.

-This plugin currently only works in Source or Live Preview mode.
-It will affect Reading mode or the Legacy Editor.
+This plugin currently only works in the Source or Live Preview editor modes.
+For now it will not affect Reading mode or the Legacy Editor.

 ### Persistent Highlights